-Arches is a well-known and trusted name in the watercolor art community.
-Arches prides itself on high-quality products, and nowhere is that more evident than its watercolor blocks.
-They aren’t cheap, but they are easily some of the best watercolor blocks you can buy.
+Arches is a well-known and trusted name in the watercolor art community and prides itself on high-quality products, and nowhere is that more evident than its watercolor blocks.
+They aren’t cheap, but they are easily some of the best you can buy.

-Arches offer a huge variety of watercolor blocks in sizes ranging anywhere from 3.9×9.8 inches to 18×24 inches.
-Most of their blocks come in weights of 140lbs (300gsm), but they also offer a few 300lb (640gsm) cold press options.
+Arches offer a huge variety of these blocks in sizes ranging anywhere from 3.9×9.8 inches to 18×24 inches.
+Most of them come in weights of 140lbs (300gsm), but Arches also offers a few 300lb (640gsm) cold press options.